desert-planet/ayp/README.md

 $ brew install node
 ```

-To install both of them.
+This will install both of the requirements.
 The remaining requirements will be installed by the application layer.

 ## Local development